-- all taxes imposed on the assets of the Fund and on the Fund itself (in particular the taxe d'abonnement), as well as any taxes that may arise in connection with administrative and Depositary costs; - any costs that may arise in connection with the acquisition and disposal of assets; - extraordinary costs (e.g., litigation costs) incurred to protect the interests of the investors of the Fund; the decision to cover these costs is made individually by the Management Company and must be reported separately in the annual report; - costs for informing the Fund investors by means of a durable medium, with the exception of costs for informing the investors in the case of a fund merger and in the case of measures related to accounting errors in determining the NAV or in cases of investment limit violations.
+- all taxes imposed on the assets of the Fund and on the Fund itself (in particular the taxe d'abonnement), as well as any taxes that may arise in connection with administrative and Depositary costs; - any costs that may arise in connection with the acquisition and disposal of assets; - extraordinary costs (e.g., litigation costs) incurred to protect the interests of the investors of the Fund; the decision to cover these costs is made individually by the Management Company and must be reported separately in the annual report; - Costs for informing the Fund investors by means of a durable medium, with the exception of costs for informing the investors in the case of a fund merger and in the case of measures related to accounting errors in determining the NAV or in cases of investment limit violations.

+In addition, the Fund may pay a placement fee.
+Further information can be found in the general section of the Sales Prospectus in section "Remunerations and expenses".
 In addition, a performance-based fee may be paid, the amount of which is also stated in the special section of the Sales Prospectus.